kondokuro/PyMazeing/README.md

 ## Testing
-Each function use case is based on its unit tests.
+Test for the generator functions are based on the use cases and the defined rules.

 ## Deployment
 This work is meant to be used as a library, to be used alongside another project.

-## Planning
-- Define the base structures to represent the maze.
-- Test cases show use cases for the generator functions and prove that they produce valid maze sections.
-- Maze generation provides a direction to the maze halls.
-- Creating the caster class.

 ## Broader Context

 ### Limitations of the current design
-The maximum mumber of “doors” an are can have is based on square spacial limitations, this means that in a 2D maze the max number of “doors” are 4 (North, East, South and West) and on 3D having 6 (up and down).
+The maximum mumber of “doors” an are can have is based on square coordinate system, this means that in a 2D maze the max number of “doors” are 4 (North, East, South and West) and on 3D having 6 (up and down), no diagonals are considered.

 ### Possible extensions
 - Additional portal like element to teleport the player to another area (non connected link).